Tensor Rank and Complexity: Introduction

+Afterwards, the fifth section introduces symmetric rank (also known as Waring rank) and border symmetric rank.
+To determine the Waring rank of a symmetric tensor part six deals with Apolarity Theory.
+In particular, the reduced and the scheme-theoretic version of the Apolarity Lemma are presented.
+This is applied in section seven to several examples, e.g., to determine the symmetric rank of a monomial.
+In addition, $\omega$ is expressed in terms of the (border) symmetric rank of a family of symmetric tensors.

+The last section shows how $\omega$ can be recovered with yet another concept of rank, the asymptotic rank of a tensor.
+We end with Strassen's Asymptotic Rank Conjecture, its special case for $\omega$ and the introduction of tensor asymptotic rank.
+Thereafter, the exercises from the fall school are given as an appendix.

+The authors do not claim any originality, neither in the presented results, that are all known, nor in the presentation, which is influenced by the vast literature on the subject.

-\textbf{Acknowledgements.} The authors wish to thank the organizers of the fall school for the inspiring event and their hospitality.
+\textbf{Acknowledgements.} The authors wish to thank the organizers of the fall school for the inspiring event and their hospitality, and Peter B\"{u}rgisser for his thorough and helpful revision.
 The second author would like to thank Miruna-Stefana Sorea for interesting discussions on the exercises.